 Representative/Recent Case Results

-- Obtained dismissal on personal jurisdiction grounds for auto parts manufacturer in copyright and trademark infringement action in U.S. District Court for the Eastern District of Missouri.
+- Won summary judgment for an international restaurant franchisor in a wrongful death action before the U.S. District Court for the Eastern District of Missouri.

 - Successfully defeated requests for injunctive relief that would have prevented the Illinois Gaming Board from selecting a casino license applicant.
 Both the Circuit Court for Cook County and the First District Court of Appeals denied the requests for injunctive relief.

 - Won an appeal of an adverse ruling in the district court for a valve supply company seeking coverage from its insurer before the U.S. Court of Appeals for the Seventh Circuit.

 - Won a $2.5 million fee award for a hog farming operation under the Illinois Farm Nuisance Suit Act in the Circuit Court for Scott County.